bingoohuang/westcache/README.md

 COMMENT ON COLUMN WESTCACHE_FLUSHER.CACHE_KEY IS 'cache key';
 COMMENT ON COLUMN WESTCACHE_FLUSHER.KEY_MATCH IS 'full:full match,prefix:prefix match';
+COMMENT ON COLUMN WESTCACHE_FLUSHER.MATCH_PRI IS 'priority to match in descending way';
 COMMENT ON COLUMN WESTCACHE_FLUSHER.VALUE_VERSION IS 'version of cache, increment it to update cache';
 COMMENT ON COLUMN WESTCACHE_FLUSHER.DIRECT_VALUE IS 'direct json value for the cache';
 COMMENT ON COLUMN WESTCACHE_FLUSHER.CACHE_STATE IS '0 disabled 1 enabled';